sdvallejo/downloads-dashboard/README.md

 `sudo docker run -p 8000:8000 -p 8001:8001 svallejo/downloads-dashboard`

+When the container is running you can access to the frontend using this link: [http://localhost:8000](http://localhost:8000)

 This app is only a demo, so it doesn't need an external volume and includes the data for testing it.

 ## Expansion